trahier/RL_project_sailing/README.md

 ## Getting Started

-To get the challenge materials, clone this repository to your local machine using:
+Clone this repository to your local machine:

 ```bash
 git clone https://github.com/trahier/RL_project_sailing.git
 cd RL_project_sailing
 ```

-## Challenge Presentation
+## Challenge Overview

-Welcome to the Sailing Challenge!
 Your mission is to develop an intelligent agent capable of navigating a sailboat from a starting point to a destination under varying wind conditions.
 This environment simulates sailing physics where the boat's movement is influenced by wind direction and intensity, requiring strategic planning to reach the goal efficiently.

 **IMPORTANT**: This challenge requires you to **submit a pre-trained agent (policy) that maps observations to actions**, NOT a learning algorithm.
 Your submitted agent should be a fixed mapping from states to actions that makes decisions based on the current observation without further learning during evaluation.
-All training and policy improvement must be completed before submission.
-Think of it as submitting a finished product rather than an evolving algorithm.
-The repo contains pedagogical notebooks to guide you towards designing your first agent, and suggesting ways to improve it in order to win the race!

-The challenge provides 3 training initial windfields with different wind patterns.
-Your agent will be evaluated on both these training initial windfields and a hidden test initial windfield to assess its ability to generalize to new conditions.

 ![Sailing Environment](sailing_environment.png)